The Disney Gallery: Green Room/Master Bedroom

 The room was tucked away from the rest of the Gallery because it was going to be used as the Master Bedroom.
-Lilly enjoyed her privacy and wanted the bedroom to be essentially off-limits to their guests.
-A large bay window was located next to the bedroom door (later covered by another display wall) so that Lilly could look out onto her garden patio, even when inside the room.
+A large bay window was located next to the bedroom door (later covered by another display wall).
 The Master Bedroom also had a bathroom with a marble sink top, a shower alcove, and a toilet; there was no tub.
 The bathroom space was used as a merchandise stockroom and remained locked at all times.

-Exhibition history

-Since its opening on July 11, 1987, The Disney Gallery had changing exhibits to keep things fresh and current.
-The length of the exhibits ranged from ten years to three months.

 Other locations

 The first Walt Disney Gallery was opened outside of the park next to the Disney Store, Main Place Santa Ana mall in California on November 4, 1994 and was operated by Disney Store, under Doug Murphy, vice president of the Walt Disney Gallery.
 The prototype store was designed by Disney Imagineering.

 The 3,100-square-foot store used a museum shop method for its products organized into four sections, The Animation Gallery, The Contemporary Gallery, Vintage Disney and The Gallery Shop.
 Doug Murphy was hired by Disney Store as manager of new business development in September 1991 promoted to head business development in April 1993 then appointed vice president of the Walt Disney Gallery for Disney Store in December 1994.
 In late May 1995, the store held a meet and discussion with Beauty and the Beast musical costume designer Ann Hould-Ward and offering some of her work, limited edition lithographs, original watercolor sketches, line drawing and works-in-progress collages, plus film's animation.

 The main product lines are Disney animation art, collectibles, fashions and home accessories.
 This location was stocked with high-priced animation art, dinnerware, flatware, Lladró figures, fashion, laser discs and research books.
 The feature artists included Amadio-Smith Raku, Bob Kliss and Paul Butler.
 The store was later closed.
 Fashion items included marcasite cuff links and necklaces by Judith Jack, Kathrine Baumann designed pave minaudière and purse accessories, sterling silver by Judy Kuo and Bill Schiffer and Gérald Genta designed watches.
 Also, Nicole Miller designed a collection sold there that included backpack, eyewear case and toiletry kit.
 Items from Disney's private label were of higher quality.
 Baumann's limited edition minaudieres—-crystal covered purses shaped in the heads of Mickey and Minnie Mouse generated the most conversation.
 At $1,600, these jewelry boxes have been purchased by cereal heiress Mercedes Kellogg Bass, Michael Eisner's wife, Jane, diet guru Jenny Craig and others.

 By 2006, another location opened in Downtown Disney, Orlando.